oleg-derevenetz/tstatix/README.md

 	-  `<!--@variable@-->`  inserts  the  value of a previously defined variable.

-Check out the examples directory for more info.
+Run  the  `./tstatix` command and check out the examples directory for more info.